 Cuisine plays an important role in many cultures, but France and India are two notorious places that take their foods very seriously.
 For French and Indian alike, there's no such thing as a McDonald's breakfast.

-However, despite sharing a similar passion for food, French cuisine and Indian cuisine couldn't be more unlike the other.
-Quaint macaroons and boozy bourguignonnes are no vindaloo with fragrant rice.
+However, despite sharing a similar passion for food, French cuisine and Indian cuisine couldn't be more different.
+Quaint macarons and boozy bourguignonnes are no vindaloo with fragrant rice.

-However, when Madame Mallory (Helen Mirren) and Abbu (Om Puri) learn to put their differences aside, they learn that the harmony of all cultures works better than staying divided.
+However, when Madame Mallory (played by Helen Mirren) and Abbu (played by Om Puri) learn to put their differences aside, they learn that the harmony of all cultures works better than staying divided.

 For some, there's nothing blander than the standard British breakfast: toast and a cup of tea.
 That's certainly true for Nigel Slater, who would rather bake a cake than play footy with the other kids.

-Lonely as it can be as a child, being giftedly "different" can pay off as you get older, when talent provides passion and meaning to your life.
+As lonely as it can be as a child, being giftedly "different" from everyone else can pay off as you get older, especially when talent provides passion and meaning to your life.
 For Nigel, that means cooking and baking his way into a professional kitchen.

-Nigel Slater's 2003 autobiography was made into a television film called Toast by S. J. Clarkson and Lee Hall, who also wrote the screenplay for Billy Elliot (2000).
-Toast shares a similar starchy British tone about a black-sheep boy, portrayed by Freddie Highmore, pursuing what he loves.
+Nigel Slater's 2003 autobiography was made into a television film called Toast by S. J. Clarkson and Lee Hall (who also wrote the screenplay for 2000's Billy Elliot).
+Toast shares a similar starchy British tone about a black-sheep boy (played by Freddie Highmore) pursuing what he loves.